uoft-tapp/old-orig-tapp/README.md

 ## Starting application

-Assuming you have a reasonably recent version of Docker installed, you only need to clone this repo, navigate into the cloned directory, and run
+You should have a reasonably recent version of Docker [installed](https://docs.docker.com/engine/installation/).

+Once that's out of the way, clone this repo, navigate into the cloned directory, and run

 ```
 docker-compose up